11 Everyday Habits to Help Lower Breast Cancer Risk

 Helpful information

-Given that high levels of unopposed oestrogen can be an increased risk, and if you want more information about how progesterone can help to balance that, then this article can help.
+Given that high levels of unopposed oestrogen can be an increased risk, you need to ensure you have adequate progesterone levels to balance this.

 https://anna.blog.wellsprings-health.com/natural-progesterone-as-a-preventive-for-breast-cancer/